Classic Deviled Eggs (and How to Store Deviled Eggs)

 Place 6 extra large eggs on a rack in your Instant Pot or Ninja Foodi pressure cooker along with ¾ cup water.

-Prepare an ice bath for the eggs in a large mixing bowl.
+Prepare an ice bath for the hard-boiled eggs in a large mixing bowl.

 Close the valve and set your pressure cooker to pressure cook on high for five minutes.
 Once the five minutes are up, let the pressure cooker naturally release for an additional five minutes.